-When the Stadium reverted to Public Ownership this year (2017), Daryl became the CEO.
+When the Stadium reverted to Public Ownershipin 2017, Daryl became the CEO.

 Prior to joining the Stadium team, Daryl worked at a number of sporting and entertainment venues in Sydney and held a senior role within the Venue Management division with the Sydney Olympic Games Organising Committee (SOCOG) from 1996 to 1998.
-This provided the opportunity for Daryl to attend and work as part of a number of world events such as 1996 Olympics and Paralympics in Atlanta.
+This provided the opportunity for Daryl to attend and work as part of several world events such as the 1996 Olympics and Paralympics in Atlanta.

-Nathan Cox is an experienced Hotelier and has recently been appointed General Manager of the Pullman Hotel at Sydney Olympic Park.
+Nathan Cox is an experienced Hotelier and the General Manager of Accor Hotels at Sydney Olympic Park